Benjaminmq2013/v-movie/readme.md

 - Login Features
 - Much more...

+#### Tech Stack:
+- React + Typescript
+- React-Router-Dom
+- Redux
+- React Context
+- Axios
+- CSS

 #### Future of the project:
-For twesday at 7:00 am this project expects to get more optimized.
+For Tuesday at 7:00 am this project expects to get more optimized.

 - Custom Hooks are expected to become reusable and optimized
-- Performance will be improved by avoiding innecessary re-rendering with useMemo.
+- Performance will be improved by avoiding unnecessary re-rendering with useMemo.
 - UI Improvements.

 So come and visit tomorrow, there will be a much better version for this project.